Consensys/doc.goquorum/docs/Concepts/Multitenancy/Overview.md

 View the [security plugins documentation] for more information about how to configure the JSON RPC Security plugin.

+!!! example

+    If [quorum-security-plugin-enterprise](https://github.com/ConsenSys/quorum-security-plugin-enterprise) is used, `plugins.json`
+    will look like the below

+    ```json
+    {
+        "providers": {
+            "security": {
+                "name":"quorum-security-plugin-enterprise",
+                "version":"0.1.1",
+                "config": "/path/to/config.json"
+            }
+        }
+    }
+    ```

 ## Access Token Scope

 The JSON RPC Security plugin enables the `geth` JSON RPC API server to be an OAuth2-compliant